filipnet/optimize-images/README.md

 # optimize-images
-Optimize and Compress JPEG or PNG Images in Linux command line
+Optimize and compress JPEG or PNG images in Linux command line

 > **⚠ WARNING, IMPORTANT NOTICE BEFORE USE**
 > Before running any of this script, please make sure you have a valid backup, cause the script will replaces the original file, so you no longer have the original.

 ## FEATURES
-You have a lot of images, and want to optimize and compress the images without losing its original quality?
+You have a lot of images and would like to optimize and compress the images without losing its original quality?

 This script solution can be used:
-- before uploading them to any cloud storages or content management system
+- before uploading images to any cloud storages or content management system
 - to optimize and compress images, that are already uploaded and active on a webserver

 I use WordPress and love it, but the Image Optimization Plugins are not free, limited or buggy.
 If you have root access to your webserver, this script will help you to optimize the images.
 The following command line utilities to optimize images are used: